lorena-santi/portfolio/projects/fisheries bi solutions/reports/DASHBOARDS.md

 ## 📘 Project Overview

 **Description:**
-Applied Business Intelligence (BI) methodologies to transform raw data into actionable insights, supporting strategic decision-making for small businesses in the fisheries sector.
-The project focuses on identifying operational patterns and market trends to drive process optimization and informed management decisions.
+This project involved the design and implementation of BI solutions for small fisheries businesses, aiming to uncover operational patterns and improve decision-making.
+Data was manually collected in the field and processed to develop interactive dashboards.
+These visual tools highlight key metrics such as sales trends, product performance, and inventory flow, providing actionable insights for inventory optimization and demand forecasting.

 ## 📊 Dashboard Links